wazo-platform/wazo-platform.org/content/blog/2023-01-wazo-chatgpt.md

 Hey my new friend, please i need you for my creativity.
 If you don't know what ChatGPT is yet please look in your social networks, the internet, etc...
 Because this is the latest big trend for 2023.
 ChatGPT could be everywhere in everything, and this could probably be the tech world's next huge company.
-This chat has been built on the top of the openAI, which is the company surrently developing the AI.
+This chatbot has been built by OpenAI, which is a company currently developing AI technology.
 This tool is very powerful and interesting and could be used to build many new applications.

 So, like many people I played with chatGPT and I ended up asked it to write a blog entry about Wazo and chatGPT.